 * Zero-degree connection: in this case, the person in question has no relationship with you or your contacts.
 Even people who are in the same interest group as you but have no contacts in common will be categorized as a zero.

 * First-degree connection: all the people on your contact list are first-degree connections, meaning you have a direct and mutual connection.

 * Second-degree connection: these are the people who are in contact with one or more of your aggregated first-degree contacts.

 * Third-degree connection: third-degree connections are users who have someone in their contact list from your second-degree connections.
 This means that you maintain an indirect connection with this person as a result of third-party contacts.

 Degrees are LinkedIn's system for suggesting people around you on the web, whether you’re currently in contact with them or not.
-This serves to map out a career path of people you could relate to for inspiration, to potentially hire you, or to hire them, if you are an employer.
+This serves to map out a career path of people you could relate to for inspiration, to hire you potentially, or to hire them, if you are an employer.